 The District Council has in the past achieved significant benefit from previous grant schemes operated by DEFRA.
 In the past grant funding has been critical in enabling the Council to progress with assessing the risk on identified sites.
-The grant funding budget has been reduced significantly.
-The grant from DEFRA will now only help fund emergency cases or continued remediation of contaminated land sites which are of the highest priority.
-Grant funding will cease 1st April 2017.
+The grant funding budget has ceased from 1st April 2017.